 Kate Waltman

 Kate Waltman was introduced to pottery at a very young age.
-She was assisting professional potters by the age of 9.
-It didn’t take her long to begin working as a studio assistant to Terry Plasket at Wheaton Arts and Cultural Center in Millville, NJ.
-At just 16 years old she became Wheaton Arts’ youngest production potter.
-After graduating from prestigious Alfred University, Kate relocated to Randolph County, North Carolina to add her voice and skills to the wild clay and wood firing movement so prevalent in our state.
+Already assisting professional potters by the age of 9, it didn’t take her long to begin working as a studio assistant to Terry Plasket at Wheaton Arts and Cultural Center in Millville, NJ.
+At just 16, she became Wheaton Arts’ youngest production potter.

 Selected Works